 Second, it had been previously noted that explicit tasks such as the word recognition task are different in nature than implicit detection tasks (Batterink et al. 2015), which may more closely resemble serial response time tasks while yielding similar behavioral results.
 (Karuza et al. 2014, 2016; Schapiro et al. 2013) Online tasks have the potential to capture the dynamic progress of statistical learning and therefore reveal more subtle learning effects.
 (Siegelman et al. 2018).
 Theoretically, it is unclear whether the tracking of statistical regularities or transitional probabilities necessarily entails the chunking or explicit representation of larger units within a sensory stream.
 (Dehaene et al. 2015) These regularities may result in the generation of an event boundary (Schapiro et al. 2013; Zacks and Swallow 2007), without enabling explicit recall of the event itself.

-We wished to investigate why graded response times in the online task failed to adequately predict offline pseudo-word recognition.
-The syllables in the stream are each characterized by several features: ordinal position, transitional probability, within-word duplet pairing, and within-word triplet pairing.
-Success on the online tasks requires only a tracking of transitional probability, while success in the offline task requires a representation of the within-word triplet pairing (in other words, the representation of the tri-syllabic pseudoword as a single unit).
-We decided to investigate whether we could determine which of these features may be reflected in the target detection task.
-Indeed, a lack of correlation between online and offline tasks may be due to the fact that they test for sensitivity to different properties of the stream.
+We wished to investigate why graded response times in the online task failed to adequately predict accuracy in offline word recognition.
+On the basis of the literature reviewed, we reasoned that the lack of correlation may be due to the fact that the two tasks in fact measure learning of different features of the same input.
+Each of the syllables in the stream can be characterized by its membership to a specific group for each of the following features: ordinal position (1, 2, or 3), transitional probability (1 or 0.33), within-word duplet identity (nu-ga, ga-di, ro-ki, ki-se, etc.), and word or triplet identity (nugadi, rokise, etc.).
+“Success” on the online task (defined as: revealing a graded RT effect) requires a tracking of transitional probability and/or ordinal position, but can be achieved without any tracking of pseudowords or the duplets that comprise them.
+Meanwhile, success in the offline task may necessitate some tracking of word identity and/or duplet identity.
+Thus, the lack of correlation may be due to the fact that RTs do not capture any information related to word or duplet identity.

-To do this, we first aimed to replicate our online target detection task findings.
-We ran a correlation analysis on the combined data set in order to explore what features of the stream were being captured by the online task, using a larger dataset.
-By comparing the current (structured stream) task with a condition in which participants are exposed to the same stimuli with the same detection task, but without any embedded regularities or adjacency relationships (pseudo-random syllable stream), we could additionally demonstrate that the reported effect is primarily driven by statistical regularities and not uncontrolled variation in our stimuli acoustics.
+To empirically test this hypothesis, we ran a second experiment in which participants performed only the online detection task.
+We aimed to replicate the graded RT effect we found in the first experiment, and use the combined data set to determine whether we can uncover specific feature coding in RTs.
+Experiment 2 also consisted of an exposure phase/target detection task with a random stream (one created with the same stimuli but lacking any statistical regularities), which would allow us to confirm that our reported effects are driven primarily by the statistical regularities in the stream and not by unwanted variation in the stimuli acoustics.

 Experiment 2

 Method